jeremyBanks/banksh/ideas/stop-ignoring-bash-errors.md

 you may [discuss this on dev.to]

   [Jeremy Banks]: mailto:_@jeremy.ca
-  [title-a]: / "Stop Ignoring Bash Errors"
-  [title-b]: / "Robust Bash: beyond -euo pipefail"
   [discuss this on dev.to]: https://dev.to/banks/stop-ignoring-bash-errors-1omi
   [tags]: / "bash linux tutorial"
   [canonical]: https://banksh.jeremy.ca/ideas/stop-ignoring-bash-errors

   [ShellCheck]: https://github.com/koalaman/shellcheck

-There are few things more frustrating than starting a program, only for it to silently crash, without any error message to tell you what went wrong.
+[ED: rewrite this] There are few things more frustrating than starting a program, only for it to silently crash, without any error message to tell you what went wrong.
 One of those few things is for the program to accidentally ignore an error, telling you that everything's fine, but continuing in an invalid state and silently corrupting your data.

 Bash makes it easy to accidentally write scripts that do both. 😬